Organic Statute of Macau

-Autonomy and Legislative Powers
+Autonomy and legislative powers

 The Organic Statute of Macau provided the region with a legislative framework that allowed its government to establish its own legal and fiscal policies.
 Unlike Portugal's Autonomous Regions, Macau's Legislative Assembly was granted exclusive authority over key aspects of its governance, including taxation, legal system, and economic development strategies.

-Comparison with the Autonomy of the Azores and Madeira
+Comparison with the autonomy of the Azores and Madeira

 At the same time that Macau received broad legislative and fiscal powers, Portugal was also implementing autonomy statutes for the Azores and Madeira.
 The Political-Administrative Statute of the Autonomous Regions of the Azores and Madeira, formalized under the Portuguese Constitution of 1976, granted these Atlantic archipelagos self-governance in various domains.
 However, the level of autonomy granted to the Azores and Madeira was significantly less comprehensive than that given to Macau.

-Fiscal Autonomy Disparity
+Fiscal autonomy disparity

 One of the key differences between Macau's statute and those of the Portuguese autonomous regions lies in fiscal policy.
 Under the EOM, Macau had full autonomy to define its tax regime, including setting tax rates, determining exemptions, and controlling revenue allocation.
 This financial independence was instrumental in the economic boom that Macau experienced during the 1990s.
 In contrast, Madeira and the Azores remained partially dependent on financial transfers from the Portuguese state and without full powers over taxation.